amannn/next-intl/packages/use-intl/README.md

 ## Features

 - 🌟 I18n is an essential part of the user experience, therefore this library doesn't compromise on flexibility and never leaves you behind when you need to fine tune a translation.
-Messages use the **proven [ICU syntax](https://formatjs.io/docs/core-concepts/icu-syntax)** which covers interpolation, numbers, dates, times, plurals, ordinal pluralization, label selection based on enums and rich text.
+Messages use the **proven [ICU syntax](https://formatjs.io/docs/core-concepts/icu-syntax)** which covers interpolation, plurals, ordinal pluralization, label selection based on enums and rich text.
 - 📅 Built-in **date, time and number formatting** provides all the necessary parts you need for localisation.
 You can use global formats for a consistent look & feel of your app and integrate them with translations.
 - 💡 A **hooks-only API** ensures that you can use the same API for `children` as well as for attributes which expect strings.
 - ⚔️ Based on **battle-tested** building blocks from [Format.JS](https://formatjs.io/) (used by `react-intl`), this library is a thin wrapper around high-quality, lower-level APIs for i18n.